-- All implants, reusable instruments, and single use instruments are provided non-sterile and must be steam sterilized prior to use using validated cycle parameters in the table below.
-Each facility should ensure its processing system can effectively apply validated cycle parameters such that equivalent sterility assurance levels are achieved.
-It is the responsibility of the healthcare facility to qualify their sterilizers' maximum load capacity and determine what effect the loading pattern of the sterilizer has on the sterilization of the devices. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using FDA cleared sterilization accessories (containers and filters).
-FDA-cleared reusable or paper filters should be used to achieve and maintain sterility after processing. - Alphatec perforated container/tray configurations have also been validated to a sterility assurance level (SAL) of 10-6 using FDA-cleared sterilization wrap.
-Perforated container/tray configurations must be double wrapped to allow steam to penetrate and make direct contact with all surfaces.
+- All implants, reusable instruments, and single-use instruments not packaged sterile are provided non-sterile and must be steam sterilized prior to use in the provided trays using the validated cycle parameters in the table below. - Alphatec perforated trays have been validated to achieve a sterility assurance level (SAL) of 10-6 using sterilization accessories (containers and filters).
+Reusable or paper filters should be used to achieve and maintain sterility after processing. - Alphatec perforated container/tray configurations have also been validated to a sterility assurance level (SAL) of 10-6 using sterilization wrap.
+Perforated container/tray configurations must be double wrapped to allow steam to penetrate and make direct contract with all surfaces. - Do not stack trays during sterilization. - Instrument sets have been validated in standard configurations.
+No additional items should be added to the set for sterilization.